mongodb/docs-worker-pool/cdk-infra/README.md

 npm run cdk synth -- -c enhanced=true -c customFeatureName=enhancedApp > cdk.out/template.yaml
 ```

 Make sure to update your `~/.aws/credentials` file.
-The `enhanced` context variable, if set to true, will use the `Dockerfile.enhanced` dockerfile instead of the standard one.
+The `enhanced` context variable, if set to true, will use the `Dockerfile` dockerfile instead of the standard one.
 The `featureName` context variable is used to provide a different name for a custom stack other than the branch name.
 In the future for feature branches, the context variable `isFeature` will be used to use the Git branch name and append that to the stack name.

 ## MongoDB Enhanced Infrastructure Commands